 Consider your health insurance plan when you're building your car insurance policy.

 If you don't have a health plan, your plan won't cover car accidents, or if your plan has low limits, you may want to add medical payments coverage.
 In some cases, this auto insurance coverage can actually help cover your health plan's deductible.

 If you have a good, reliable health plan, you may not need all of the features that medical payments coverage offers.
 However, they can work together, and medical payments coverage can help cover things that aren't included in all health plans.
 If you have Medicare or Medicaid, for example, medical expenses related to a car accident may not be covered.

 Check the specifics of your health plan or work with a licensed agent to find out if this applies to you.

 How health insurance and medical payments coverage can work together

 If you do have health insurance and you choose to add medical payments coverage, it can kick in after your health insurance limits are exceeded, or if your health insurance plan doesn't cover injuries related to car accidents.

 adding medical payments coverage to your policy

-If you're an Esurance policyholder and would like to add medical payments coverage, or just want to adjust your current limits and deductibles, you can log into your policy or call us anytime at 1-800-ESURANCE (1-800-378-7262).
-We're here to help.
+If you're an Esurance policyholder and would like to add medical payments coverage, or just want to adjust your current limits and deductibles, you can log into your policy or call us at 1-800-ESURANCE (1-800-378-7262).
+We're here to help at these times.

 What is personal injury protection?

 Find out more about personal injury protection, which is often available or required in no-fault states.

 Bodily injury and property damage liability coverage

 Find out how liability coverage offers financial protection in case you injure someone or damage their property in an accident.

 More about car insurance